 Who is eligible?

-Your company must be registered under the Business Registration Ordinance.
-It must be a non-listed company and your company should have active and material operation in Hong Kong.
+Your start-ups must be registered under the Business Registration Ordinance.
+It must be a non-listed company and your start-ups should have active and material operation in Hong Kong.
 In other words, offshore company are not eligible for this scheme.